The L1-Potts functional for robust jump-sparse reconstruction: Continuous Potts model and -convergence

 Thus, in order to find a minimizer $u$ of the $L^1$-Potts problem, it is sufficient to find its jump locations $x_i.$ Then, a corresponding minimizer is given by $u = \sum_{i} \mu_i \indfunc_{(x_{i}, x_{i+1})},$ where $\mu_i$ is a median of the data $f$ on the interval $(x_i, x_{i+1}).$ Recall that a \emph{median} $\mu$ of a real-valued function $f$ with respect to some finite measure $\nu$ on $\Omega$ is characterized by the property

-In our case, we use weighted counting measures in the discrete case and the Lebesgue measure on the interval in the continuous case.
-If $f$ is a continuous function then there is only one unique median, whereas in general, there might be a whole interval of medians.
+{\noop In our case, we use weighted counting measures in the discrete time case and the Lebesgue measure on the interval in the continuous time case.
+If $f$ is a continuous function and $\nu$ is the Lebesgue measure then there is only one unique median, whereas in general, there might be a whole interval of medians.}

 This non-uniqueness of the median is one source of non-uniqueness of minimizers of the (discrete and continuous) $L^1$-Potts functional.
-Besides this, there are two other sources of non-uniqueness as it can be seen by the following example. \begin{example}
+Besides this, there are two other sources of non-uniqueness as the following example shows.